daisygunn/my-contact-book/README.md

 ### Bugs and Fixes

-I received feedback from one of my peers that numbers were being returned from the spreadsheet without a 0 in front of them; I fixed this issue by using the `zfill` method, ensuring that any number less than 11 digits would have a 0 added thus creating a more seamless user experience.
-I used the same method to ensure that when a new contact is created or edited the numbers are added the same way.
+I received feedback from one of my peers that phone numbers were being returned from the googlesheet without a 0 in front of them; I fixed this issue by using the `zfill` method, ensuring that any number less than 11 digits would have a 0 added; furthermore, I used the same method to ensure that when a new contact is created or edited the numbers are added the same way, thus creating a more seamless user experience.

 ![](assets/images/numbers_with_0.png)